agustinlopez9/agustinlopez9/README.md

 ## Welcome to my profile!
-- 👋 Hi, I’m Agustin Lopez AKA @AFLP2199
+- 👋 Hi, I’m Agustin Lopez AKA @AFLP2199.
-- 👀 I’m interested in developing websites on the Front-end side
+- 👀 I’m interested in developing websites on the Front-end side.
-- 🌱 I’m currently learning React and other backend tools such as Node.js and Express
+- 🌱 I’m a React.js developer but I also have knowledge in backend tools such as Node.js and Express.

 <!---
 AFLP2199/AFLP2199 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.